Augustana Choir to tour Nebraska, Colorado and Kansas in March

 Jared Pector '19 is the choir director at Truesdell Middle School in Wichita, Kan.

-Mineo Yasutake ’16 is an orchestra teacher for Davenport (Iowa) Community Schools.
+Mineo Yasutake ’16 is an orchestra teacher at Lincoln Elementary in Cudahy, Wisconsin.

 John Whitson ’16 is the music director at Unitarian Universalist Congregation of the Quad Cities and the choir director at Davenport North (Iowa) High School.

-Sarah Bromberger ’16 is a band director/general music teacher in Willow Springs, Ill.
+Sarah Bromberger ’16 is a music teacher for the Whitnall School District in Greenfield, Wisconsin.

 The $11.2 million transformation of Bergendoff Hall is complete.
 Students and faculty are taking advantage of the new and updated spaces, including Larson Hall, the piano lab, ensemble rehearsal hall, practice rooms, Hamann Concert Hall and more.